 Gonorrhea is a bacterial infection that can be treated with antibiotics.
 Due to limited options in terms of antibiotics being used, there is a strong resistance against antibiotics used in treating Gonorrhea.
 For this reason, any patient under Gonorrhea treatment must follow their doctor’s prescription and dosage to the last step in order to avoid the formation of drug resistance.

 The initial treatment for Gonorrhea

-In the early days, stopping the N gonorrhoeae (the bacterium that causes Gonorrhea) is being done through 10 days of treatment.
+In the early days, stopping the Neisseria gonorrhoeae (the bacterium that causes Gonorrhea) is being done through 10 days of treatment.
 Gonorrhea treatment can either be oral or injection.
 Because it is too long, most patients are not completing their treatment most of the time.
 In order to treat Gonorrhea, a dual antibiotic treatment is needed.
-Today, penicillin, erythromycin and fluoroquinolones remain to be the top antibiotics being used for dual antibiotic treatment of Gonorrhea and is partnered with the following:
+Today, penicillin, erythromycin, and fluoroquinolones remain to be the top antibiotics being used for the dual antibiotic treatment of Gonorrhea and are partnered with the following:

 - Ceftriaxone (Rocephin) – this is used for treating gonorrhea infection because it has great levels of bactericidal inhibiting the growth of bacterial cells